Study Type: This is an observational study

 Translation and back-translation

 A forward translation will be developed by an independent translation team.
 Translations should be developed with an emphasis on meaning as opposed to a word by word literal translation.
 Following completion, a second team will independently translate the scale from the native language into English.
-Any discrepancies should be reviewed and corrected.
+A review and reconciliation between the forward and back-translation should be conducted and any discrepancies should be reviewed and corrected.
+Please ensure that this review includes examination of spelling and grammar.
 The translation must include all pages of the scale including the introductory page and corresponding score sheet.
 It is recommended that the English scale be used as a template for the new language translation so that the appearance and format of the scales are uniform.

 MDS does not develop translations for a specific dialect or region.
 All language translations should be conducted to provide facile tools that can be used in any population utilizing a given language based on standard grammar and terminology.
 For these programs, the translation development team should consider the international representation of a given language to make it broadly applicable.

 The Translation Steering Committee will review the original submission and the critique of the back translation.
-Based on this review, revisions will be requested or the documents will be approved for Cognitive Testing.
+Based on this review, revisions will be requested or the documents will be approved for cognitive pretesting.

 The translation should be provided to the MDS Secretariat for a format review at this stage.
 The MDS copyright statement, “Copyright © [year] International Parkinson and Movement Disorder Society (MDS).
-All rights reserved.” will be included by the MDS Secretariat and the provisionally approved translation will be returned to the local translation team.
+All rights reserved.” will be included by the MDS Secretariat if it is not already present and the provisionally approved translation will be returned to the local translation team.
 A translation of the copyright statement can be provided.

 The translated cognitive pretesting guide will be used in conjunction with the translated scale to create language specific cognitive pretesting packets to be used during cognitive pretesting.
 These packets will be reviewed by the Translation Steering Committee.

-After statistical review by Dr. LaPelle of the data collected from the PD population, recommendations regarding problem areas will be sent to the translation team.
-In the event that major issues are identified, forward and back-translation changes may be needed.
-For minor issues, a response from the translation team (in English) to Dr. Luo and Dr. Stebbins should be submitted and will be reviewed by the Translation Steering Committee for provisional approval of the translation that will now be fully tested (Phase III).
+Once data has been collected for 10 patients, please send the completed cognitive pretesting forms and collected scale data for each participant to Dr. Luo and the MDS Secretariat.
+Please ensure that all data is de-identified.
+After statistical review of the data collected from the PD population, recommendations regarding problem areas will be sent to the translation team.
+In the event that major issues are identified, changes to the translation may be needed.
+For minor issues, a response from the translation team (in English) to Dr. Luo should be submitted and will be reviewed by the Translation Steering Committee for provisional approval of the translation.
+Following approval, the translation will be fully tested (Phase III).

 If major problems are identified during the first round of cognitive pretesting, additional rounds may be required.

-Once the translation is completed and approved, it will be termed the “Official Working Document” The MDS Secretariat may license the scale to clinical trials interested in using the MDS Official Working document with the understanding that the scale has only completed the cognitive pre-testing phase.
+Once the translation is completed and approved, it will be termed the “Official Working Document”.
+The MDS Secretariat may license the scale to clinical trials interested in using the MDS Official Working document with the understanding that the scale has only completed the cognitive pretesting phase.
+Changes to the translation should not be made following approval of the Official Working Document.

 Large-scale validation testing.

-Each translation team will administer the MDS-UPDRS to 350 PD patients (250 patients for the UDysRS) on one visit.
+Each translation team will administer the MDS-UPDRS to 350 PD patients (250 patients for the UDysRS and 300 patients for the MDS-NMS) on one visit.
 These patients should be native speakers of the language being tested and should represent a wide demographic of native language speakers.
-The patient sample should include samples from different ages, genders, severities of PD, geographical regions and educational levels.
+The patient sample should include samples from different ages, genders, severities of PD (determined by the patients Hoehn and Yahr score), geographical regions and educational levels.

 Primary outcome for designation of approval: For the MDS-UPDRS, confirmatory factor analysis will be run against the established English version factor structure by each part.
 To be designated as an official translation, Comparative Fit Index (CFI) of the final model for each part of MDS-UPDRS must be ≥ 0.9 relative to the English version.